akhmetvaleeva/migration/README.md

 STATA code: *tests.do*

-If necessary, change the file paths in tests.do instead of "/Users/Olga/Dropbox/AOR-KAV/dij3.dta" to just "dij3.dta" or the full path on your system.
+If necessary, change the file paths in tests.do from "dij3.dta" (and likes) to "/Users/YOURNAME/YOURPATH/dij3.dta" (Mac OS).

 For R graphical output, please create the "img" subfolder in the project subfolder.
+Otherwise comment (# mark) all lines starting with "pdf" and "dev".